Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Octagonal and round cut blue sapphires.

-Likewise with coloured stones, the cut will be designed to enhance the best qualities of the stone.
+Likewise, with coloured stones, the cut will be designed to enhance the best qualities of the stone.
 You may often expect emeralds and rubies to be cut in more square shapes, with this being traditional, and sapphires may be round or oval.
 But once again, there are no rules, and a stone can be cut to just about any shape that a design calls for, so you can be as imaginative as you like.

 4. Choosing the Engagement Ring Stone

-Diamond engagement rings are an enduringly popular choice, because they signify eternity.
+Diamond engagement rings are an enduringly popular choice because they signify eternity.
 And of course, they’re simply stunning, with the added bonus of neutral colouring, so they match whatever you happen to be wearing.

-Read our blog post here, or explore some of the options below.
+Read our blog post on how to find the best gemstone for your engagement ring, or explore some of the options below.

 Diamond Engagement Rings

-Diamond engagement rings are traditional for a reason – diamonds are one of the most durable materials on earth, and so their use in engagement rings signifies eternal love.
+Diamond engagement rings are traditional for a reason – diamonds are one of the most durable materials on earth, and so their use in bespoke engagement rings signifies eternal love.
 Romantic, isn’t it?
-This also makes diamonds an extremely practical choice for a ring that will be worn day in, day out for many years, while the neutral colouring of white diamonds mean they suit nearly all personal styles.
+This also makes diamonds an extremely practical choice for a ring that will be worn day in, day out for many years, while the neutral colouring of white diamonds means they suit nearly all personal styles.

 Cushion cut diamond trilogy ring.